Aniruddha-Tapas/How-to-use-SyntaxNet/README.md

 <hr>

 [SyntaxNet](https://github.com/tensorflow/models/tree/master/syntaxnet) is a neural-network Natural Language Processing framework for TensorFlow released by Google.
-It is one of the most powerful and accurate parsers.
+It is one of the most powerful and accurate parsers in the world today.

 <h6>Courtesy: Google</h6>